How to become

 You may have to take an assessment to check your practical skills before being offered a job.

-Experience in packing, bottling, order picking or warehouse work can be helpful.
+Experience in packing, bottling, order picking or warehouse work can be helpful, though employers will offer you full training when you start.

 More Information